andreabertana/GraphNet_ReconstructStimulusFromBrainAcrtivity/README.md

 # GraphNet_ReconstructStimulusFromBrainAcrtivity

-A bunch of codes and simulation for a model that I developed using GraphNet to reconstrut the stimulus that was presented to observers from brain activity measured with fMRI.
+A bunch of codes and simulations for a model that I developed using GraphNet to reconstrut the stimulus that was presented to observers from brain activity measured with fMRI.

-Data is not provided, so only simulation scripts can be used.
+Data is not provided, so only simulation scripts can be used and present.

 Details of the model and project can be found in: